Alexander Dennis Enviro500: Hong Kong

 Kowloon-Canton Railway Corporation originally ordered 9 12 m Euro IV-engined Enviro500 buses in early 2007 for its Feeder Bus service.
-The first completed bus arrived Hong Kong on 24 November 2007, then registered in February 2008 and entered service in March 2008; the rest of them entered service in March/April 2008.
+The first completed bus arrived Hong Kong on 24 November 2007, then registered in February 2008 and entered service in March 2008; the rest of them entered service in March and April 2008.

 Due to a railway merger between MTR and KCR in late 2007, they are now operated by MTR Corporation for running MTR Bus (previously known as KCR Feeder Bus) routes.

 Later a batch of 15 buses with Euro IV engines was ordered for delivery in 2009, they were first registered in April–August 2009.
 This was followed by another order for 9 buses in 11.3 m length which entered service in 2012.